 I think it’s empowering to know how to spend your money

-I read a lot about finances and money and I know a fair amount of tried and tested ways to make your money work for you and I thought I’d share my money rules.
+I read a lot about finances and money on places like Money Sack and I know a fair amount of tried and tested ways to make your money work for you and I thought I’d share my money rules.

 My money rules

 I am ridiculously practical when it comes to money but I have a few money rules that really work for me.
 They might not work for everyone and you might not agree but this is what has worked for me.